Skip to main content

 This simple smart contract defines a myNumber variable that can be set by calling the setMyNumber function.

-Step 4: Compile the Solidity code using the Solidity Compiler and get its ABI and Bytecode.
+Step 4: Compile the Solidity Code with the Solidity Compiler and Get Its ABI and Bytecode

-In this step, we will use the Solidity Compiler (solc) to compile the Solidity code and generate the compiled code.
+In this step, we will use the Solidity compiler (solc) to compile the contract's Solidity code and output the bytecode and ABI that was generated by the Solidity compiler.

 Next, create a new file called compile.js in your project directory and add the following code to it: